Original Nuttah: Release

 Prior to Original Nuttah's release, arguments about the way it should be released ensued.
 UK Apache stated: Jungle producers had the artist credit because it was their music, but I came from reggae where the singer was the artist that got credited for the tune, so I wanted it to come out as 'Original Nuttah' by UK Apache.
 It was a tune I had written about myself, and I wanted it for my album.

 An album from UK Apache never materialized, leading Shy FX to release it on his own; according to UK Apache, "Shy carried on and put Nuttah on his album ... it ended up looking more like it was his tune than mine, and I’d just done the vocals and vanished".
 The track was first performed live in 1994.

 UK Apache stated:My manager at the time wasn’t the best person and made me sign a deal with no representation.
 I didn't know about the business, and I trusted him, so he ended up acting as the manager, label, and publisher.
 He had the rights to the lot, where obviously he should’ve just got a percentage.

 Shy FX was signed to SOUR, who wanted some money from the album, which led to the record having both SOSl Recordings and SOUR's logo on the label art.
 The track was released in 1994 and was a hit song in the United Kingdom.
 The Montreal Gazette reported sales of "Original Nuttah" in Europe topped one million by the end of 1994.
 It was Shy FX's first chart hit and one of the first hit songs of the genre.

 A music video for "Original Nuttah" was filmed in Kings Cross in one day; Kiss FM put out a call for people to attend the video shoot.
 UK Apache said the video "should've been better really, but they made it quickly just so they had something to put on there.
 One TV show wouldn't play it because we had rain on the lens."

 Reception

 In 1995, British newspaper The Independent included "Original Nuttah" alongside Neil Young's Sleeps with Angels and Rheostatics' Introducing Happiness in their list of "Five Best Discs of the Moment".

 From retrospective reviews, Paul Terzulli of Wax Poetics commented on the song in the magazine's overview of drum & bass music, stating the track is "As infectious as M-Beat's 'Incredible' but with more energy and a streetwise edge to it" and that "the combination of the Goodfellas sample and horns on the intro leading into Shy FX’s rapid-fire breakbeats and Apache's infectious dancehall chat made for an undisputed classic".

+In 2022, Rolling Stone ranked "Original Nuttah" number 146 in their list of the "200 Greatest Dance Songs of All Time".